Jesshuan/Jedha-certification/Blocn°6 - Evolution and predictions for Swiss protection forests/2_DATA_satellites_images_acquisition_and_aggregation/Notes_for_Docker_deployment.md

 - Retrieve the token by following the instructions and clicking on accept

-- Copy the token in the output of the cell
+- Copy the token and paste it into the output of the cell

 ##### OPTION 2 / Use the script .py